openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

            grub-efi-amd64 grub-efi-amd64-signed linux-image-generic \
            shim-signed zfs-initramfs zsys

+     **Notes:**

+     - Ignore the error messages saying ``Module zfs not found`` and ``couldn't connect to zsys daemon``.
+The first seems to occur due to a version mismatch between the Live CD kernel and the chroot environment, but this is irrelevant since the module is already loaded.
+The second may be caused by the first but either way is irrelevant since ``zed`` is started manually later.

-     **Note:** For a mirror or raidz topology, this step only installs GRUB on the first disk.
+     - For a mirror or raidz topology, this step only installs GRUB on the first disk.
 The other disk(s) will be handled later.
 For some reason, grub-efi-amd64 does not prompt for ``install_devices`` here, but does after a reboot.

 #.
 Optional: Remove os-prober::